Chapter 9 Why Correlation Fails

 Examples include

-• financial assets that move together primarily during crashes
+• financial assets that move together primarily during crashes,

-• economic variables responding differently to positive and negative shocks
+• economic variables responding differently to positive and negative shocks,

-• risk exposures concentrated in losses
+• risk exposures concentrated in losses.

 Directional matrices isolate these effects directly.